thechillbasu/Kanban-Sticky-Notes/README.md

 ### Time Tracking
 - Automatic timer for tasks moved to In Progress column
 - Real-time elapsed time display for active tasks (HH:MM:SS format)
+- Real-world time tracking that continues even when browser is closed
 - Persistent time tracking across page refreshes and sessions
 - Accumulative time tracking when tasks move in and out of In Progress
 - Completion time display for finished tasks in human-readable format